paigematheson14/notes-about-assembly-quality-control/README.md

 **Read generation**: The sequencing machine records these fluorescent signals and generates a sequence read, which is the raw sequence data of the DNA fragment

-# 4. Data Analysis
-**- Base Calling**: The raw signal data from the electrical current changes (ONT) or fluorescent signals (Illumina) are processed using basecalling algorithms to determine the sequence of bases in the DNA.

-**- Data processing**: The basecalled sequences are then assembled and analysed to provide insights into the genetic information.

 # Key features of PromethION:
 **Long Reads:** One of the main advantages of ONT is its ability to generate very long reads, often spanning thousands to hundreds of thousands of bases.
 This is useful for resolving complex genomic regions, repetitive sequences, and structural variants.